-Yes, Bozeman’s real estate market was already booming prior to the pandemic, and now we are seeing homes in Bozeman selling at all-time highs.
+Bozeman’s real estate market was already booming prior to the pandemic, and now we are seeing homes in Bozeman selling at all-time highs.
 In Bozeman, you will likely get much more for your home than what you paid for it.
-But it is important not to get carried away.
+However, it is important not to get carried away.
 Pricing a home too high is one of the biggest mistakes people make when selling their home in Bozeman.
-Many sellers think because the market is strong they can price high leaving room for negotiations, but this is a big mistake.
-Pricing your home too high means it sits on the market longer than it should and this will quickly become apparent to buyers, especially in a market like Bozeman where homes are under contract within a day or two.
-You will lose your leverage and may wind up getting even less for the home than if you had priced correctly, to begin with.
-To price correctly, a real estate agent will pull the sold prices of comparable homes in your neighborhood, take your home's unique features and updates into account, and determine the price accordingly.
-Montana is a non-disclosure state, meaning sold prices are not available to the public so you will need to work with a Realtor to determine an accurate price for your home.
-Which brings us to our next point…
+Many sellers think because the market is strong they can price their home high, leaving room for negotiations, but this is a big mistake.
+Pricing your home too high means it could sit on the market longer than it should and this will quickly become apparent to buyers, especially in a market like Bozeman where homes are under contract within a day or two.
+You will lose your leverage and you may end up getting even less for the home than if you had priced correctly to begin with.
+To price your home correctly, a real estate agent will pull the sold prices of comparable homes in your neighborhood, take your home's unique features and updates into account, and determine the price accordingly.
+Montana is a non-disclosure state, meaning sold prices are not available to the public so you will need to work with an to determine an accurate price for your home.
+Click here to find out what your home is worth.

-Did you know that for sale by owners sell for an average of 30% less than homes that are listed with an agent?
-A Realtor will help you price your home correctly, expose it to potential buyers and help you navigate the paperwork, offers, and contracts.
-As you enter into a real estate transaction you will find that a well-educated, hardworking Realtor is well worth their commission.
+Did you know that for sale by owners sell for an average of 30% less than homes that are listed with a real estate agent?
+A REALTOR® will help you price your home correctly, expose it to potential buyers, and help you navigate the paperwork, offers, and contracts.
+As you enter into a real estate transaction you will find that a well-educated, hardworking REALTOR® is well worth their commission.
 This has become even more of a necessity in Bozeman's wild real estate market.
 Right now when a home comes on the market in Bozeman there are dozens of showings right away, multiple offers, inspection negotiations, etc. Having an agent handle all of this will make your life so much easier!
 Click here to find out more about using a real estate agent to sell your home.

 The condition of your home when it hits the market makes a big difference.
-New listings get the most attention, so if your home isn’t quite up to par when it is first listed it will likely be overlooked by buyers and agents down the road.
+New listings get the most attention, so if your home isn’t quite up to par when it is first listed, it will likely be overlooked by buyers and agents as time goes on.
 Before you list your home, make sure to take care of any deferred maintenance.
-Repaint if needed, take care of the yard work and have the carpets cleaned.
+Repaint if needed, take care of the yard work, and have the carpets cleaned.
 You’ll also want to declutter, removing as many personal items as possible to make the home feel like a neutral space.

 When your home goes under contract, the buyer will hire a home inspector to examine your home.
 They check for any damages, repairs that are needed, and systems that aren’t working properly.
 It’s often up to the seller to repair any issues found or to lower their price.
 Before you get defensive, put yourself in the buyer’s shoes and remember that they are simply doing their due diligence on the investment they are about to make.

-These days, the listing photos of your home are viewed hundreds, if not thousands of times.
-On top of that, many sellers and agents have stepped up their listing photo game, using professional photographers to capture a home.
+These days, the listing photos of your home are viewed thousands of times.
+On top of that, most real estate agents and sellers have stepped up their listing photo game, using professional photographers to capture a home.
 The iPhone photos of your home will look pretty poor compared to professionally shot photos of the home next door.